graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 Use `IGraphQLBuilder.Services` property if you need to register services into DI container.
 If you use provided extension methods upon `IGraphQLBuilder` then your code does not require any changes.

+### 13. Changes caused by GraphQL-Parser v8

+- `OperationType` and `DirectiveLocation` enums were removed, use enums from `GraphQLParser.AST` namespace

-### 13. Classes and members marked as obsolete have been removed
+### 14. Classes and members marked as obsolete have been removed

 The following classes and members that were marked with `[Obsolete]` in v4 have been removed: